-Ultimate Beneficial Ownership (UBO) refers to the individual or entity that ultimately owns or controls a company, partnership, trust, or other legal entity.
-UBO identification is a critical component of Know Your Customer (KYC) processes, and financial institutions such as banks, investment firms, and insurance companies are required by regulators to identify and verify the UBOs they do business with.
+Ultimate Beneficial Ownership (UBO) is the individual or entity that ultimately owns or controls a company, partnership, trust, or other legal entity.
+UBO identification is a critical component of Know Your Business (KYB) and Know Your Customer (KYC) processes, and financial institutions such as banks, investment firms, and insurance companies are required by regulators to identify and verify the UBOs they do business with.

 - People who have at least a 25% stake in the capital of the legal entity

-- People who have at least 25% voting right in the general assembly.
+- People who have at least 25% voting rights in the general assembly.

 - People who are beneficiaries of at least 25% of the capital of the legal entity

-Financial Action Task Force (FATF) and the European Union agree that working with Ultimate Beneficial Owners increases the risk of facing financial crimes such as money laundering and terrorist financing.
-AML regulations include ultimate beneficial ownership regulations for all financial institutions.
+Financial Action Task Force (FATF) and the European Union agree that working with third parties and their Ultimate Beneficial Owners increases the risk of facing financial crimes such as money laundering and terrorist financing.
+AML regulations include ultimate beneficial ownership and know your business regulations for all financial institutions.
 The EU released the Fifth Anti-Money Laundering Directive (5AMLD) to make financial transactions more transparent.
 According to 5AMLD, UBO screening must include senior managers and higher ranks.
 A powerful AML software tool can screen all these titles in the related lists.

 The Ultimate Beneficial Owner refers to the person or entity that is the ultimate beneficiary when an institution initiates a transaction.
 The beneficial owner is the natural person who, ultimately, is the person on whose behalf a transaction is conducted.
 It also includes those persons who exercise ultimate effective control over a legal person or arrangement.